-Unfortunately, this amazing natural defense system can sometimes fail, causing autoimmune diseases.
+Unfortunately, this fantastic natural defense system can sometimes fail, causing autoimmune diseases.
 As their name suggests, these diseases occur when your immune system malfunctions and mistakenly attacks healthy tissue, organs, or cells.
-Doctors have identified more than 80 autoimmune conditions today and most of them are rare, sometimes difficult to diagnose, and many times, they don’t have a definite cure.
+Doctors have identified more than 80 autoimmune conditions today, and most of them are rare, sometimes challenging to diagnose, and often, they don’t have a definite cure.

 #1 - What Is an Autoimmune Disease?

 Your immune system is like an army, ready to protect your body and attack pathogens that can make you sick.
 For this, it produces antibodies, like your white blood cells (also called lymphocytes), which will fight the invading microbes and try to destroy them.
-However, in some cases, instead of eliminating viruses or bacteria, your immune system makes a mistake and attacks your own cells and tissues, and produces an autoimmune disease.
+However, in cases of autoimmune disease, instead of eliminating viruses or bacteria, your immune system makes a mistake and attacks your cells and tissues (0).